gmrandazzo/libscientific/README.md

 License
 ============

-Libscientific is distributed under GPLv3 license, this means that:
+Libscientific is distributed under GPLv3 license, and this means that:

-- you can use this library where you want doing what you want.
+- you can use this library where you want, to do what you want.
 - you can modify this library and commit changes.
-- you can not use this library inside a commercial software.
+- you can not use this library inside commercial software.

-To know more in details how the licens work please read the file "LICENSE" or go to "http://www.gnu.org/licenses/gpl-3.0.en.html"
+To know more in detail how the license work, please read the file "LICENSE" or go to "http://www.gnu.org/licenses/gpl-3.0.en.html"

-Libscientific is currently property of Giuseppe Marco Randazzo which is also the current package maintainer.

 Voluntary contributions are welcome. :-)